HaroonAkram8/capstone_project/README.md

 You need to have a local ollama server running to be able to continue.
 To do this:

 - Download: https://ollama.com/
-- Run an Llama3: `ollama run llama3`
+- Run a Llama3: `ollama run llama3`
+- Run a Phi3 Mini: `ollama run phi3:mini`

 ### PyTorch Setup